A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

-To describe the flow of ions through a porous tortuous medium, we first of all set up an expression for the chemical potential of an ion.
-Ions can be hydrated to some extent, and the water molecules that are firmly bound in its water shell are part of what we call the ion.
-In this section the porous medium is a membrane, so at some point the explanation switches from `porous medium' to `membrane.'
-We can consider multiple contributions to the chemical potential of an ion (unit J/mol) in a porous medium, adding up to
+To describe the flow of ions through a porous tortuous medium, first of all we set up an expression for the chemical potential of an ion.
+In this section the porous medium, or material, is a membrane, so these terms are used interchangeably; we also use the term matrix for the solid phase of the membrane.
+We can consider multiple contributions to the chemical potential of an ion (unit J/mol) in a porous medium, adding up to~\cite{Biesheuvel_arxiv_2022}